koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 I looked on the AppStore and found **Duet Display**, but it required an account, subscription and a constant connection to their servers just to use it.
 I then tried spacedesk, which was free, but the performance wasn’t great.
 Display was running at around 600-720p and had high latency and noticeable compression artifacts.

-My PC already includes an RTX 4070 with **NVENC** and an , I wanted something that could take advantage of **H.265 (HEVC) encoding** for low-latency, high-quality streaming.
+My PC has an RTX 4070 Super with **NVENC** and an , I wanted something that could take advantage of **H.265 (HEVC) encoding** for low-latency, high-quality streaming.
 The iPad Pro also has a **120Hz display**, so any solution locked to 60Hz wasn’t going to cut it.

 After digging through the internet to find some FOSS options instead, I found a fork of Sunlight, **Apollo** which open-source virtual display driver combined with Sunlight (Server App).
 Combined with **Moonlight** (The Client App) on the App Store, the setup seemed feasible.